sebp999/aws-vpc-scenario2/README.md

 Example Playbook
 ----------------

-Note: use the appropriate real-world value for your remote_cidr
+Note: use the appropriate real-world value for your variables here.

 Role play:
 ~~~~